vrena4567/game-of-thrones/README.md

 </p></details>

 ## When the snows fall and the white winds blow, the lone wolf dies, but the pack survives.
 A házaknak nem csak jelmondataik, de címerállataik is vannak.
-Bővíts a `character.type.House` enumot egy `sigil` mezővel és állítsd be az értékeit a házaknak megfelelően:
+Bővíts a `House` enumot egy `sigil` mezővel és állítsd be az értékeit a házaknak megfelelően:
 - Stark: wolf
 - Lannister: lion